 Overnight oats are basically no-cook method of making oatmeal.
 Instead of cooking the oats, simply soak them with milk of choice (and/or yogurt) and let them sit in the fridge for at least 4 hours, ideally overnight - hence the name.

 Texturally, it is denser and creamier than the stove-top oats with a porridge or pudding like consistency.
+You can also add in some extra fruits like in this strawberry overnight oats.

 - Oats - rolled oats will work best but if you want a smooth creamy texture then you can use quick oats.
+You can also use steel cut oats but the process will be slightly different.

 - Ripe Banana